 - Know which file formats your instructor will accept (.pdf and .doc are usually preferred).

-For some activities, such as Assignments, also display released grades on the activity page.
+Some activities, such as Assignments, also display released grades on the activity page.

 - Browse or search the help articles in the IT Support Center under Moodle Help For Students.